 So, let’s recap quickly.
 I use GoDaddy as my primary web hosting because of the following:

-- Domain Backorder and Discount Domain Club saves on domain purchases and renewals
+- Domain Backorder and Discount Domain Club save on domain purchases and renewals.

 I tend to use Ultimate Web Hosting Linux packages (currently have 6 packages but hosting approximately 300 domains spread across packages) to host geo service domains and other web projects.